ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.rst

 After the standard C++ headers is the ``rclcpp/rclcpp.hpp`` include which allows you to use the most common pieces of the ROS 2 system.
 Last is ``std_msgs/msg/string.hpp``, which includes the built-in message type you will use to publish data.

-These lines represent the node’s dependencies.
-Recall that dependencies have to be added to ``package.xml`` and ``CMakeLists.txt``, which you’ll do in the next section.

 .. code-block:: C++

     #include <chrono>